Mia-927/Flutter_firstApp/README.md

 -2026/04/27
 Learned about Radio/Checkbox and ProgressIndicator
 - 2026/04/28
   Learned about freezed and Carousel
+- 2026/04/29
+  Learned about JSON and Font
+- 2026/04/30
+  Start creating a todo app

+- Learned
 ## Next Steps
 - Continue video
 - 2026/04/29 Goal